karthikindia/spreed-bigbluebutton/README.md

 ```
 > **Anything else is a problem.
 Fix your BBB server first**
 3. You are getting a blank iframe --> are you sure you properly setup `bbb_secret` and `bbb_server` parameters?
+4. if you're getting a black iframe, check your browser console for cookie errors.
+Your BBB domain must be equal to the nextcloud domain: cloud.mydomain.de/bbb.mydomain.de work; cloud.mydomain.de/bbb.yourdomain.de might not work (same site cookie issue)

 # TODO